craigmateo/bi-and-data-analytics/04_data-storage.md

 - Two types:
   - **In-Memory Data Grid (IMDG):** Key-value storage across nodes with immediate consistency.
   - **In-Memory Database (IMDB):** Relational or non-relational DB leveraging RAM for low latency.

+# Summary

+- Data privacy and protection are foundational for conscientious data stewardship.
+- The key strategic question in data storage is: **To shard, or to replicate?**
+- The choice depends on several factors:
+  - Budget constraints
+  - Types of analytics questions
+  - Required speed of data processing and analysis
+- There is no one-size-fits-all answer; it **depends** on your specific situation.
+- Decision-making should be timely — module five and the next analytics lifecycle stage, **Data Extraction**, are approaching quickly.